Oh, you lucky duck!

 The simple answer is that I’m a true middle-aged dad when it comes to loving terrible puns, and with a last name like “Duckett,” I take advantage of small aquatic bird-themed wordplay opportunities whenever I can.
 If you want to go deeper, though, let’s say it’s a reference to the long history of trying to “cure” disability out of existence, often through the use of quack treatments (many of them damaging and unsafe).
 I’ve been told that everything from intensive yoga to holy water from a Greek monastery would fix my genetic joint disability, proving that these quacksalvers are alive and well.
 My early life was filled with able-bodied adults, unscrupulous teachers, and so-called medical authorities telling me how my body should be and what my limitations were as a disabled, neurodivergent person, until I was able to discover my voice and my own disabled identity and tell them all to duck off.
 So consider this a quack back.
 If you’re in any way plagued by the quacks who tell you you need to change yourself to fit their ideas of what a person should be, join me in quacking—er, cracking—that myth wide open, examining the damage it’s done, and exploring how we tell more compelling and accurate stories about the infinite spectrum of human experience in our media, politics, and everyday lives.

 If you sign up now, you won’t have to worry about missing the latest on developments in disability representation across literature, music, and pop culture, and can also stay up-to-date on my latest appearances, publications, and class offerings.
-Every new edition of the newsletter—sent out once a month—goes directly to your inbox.
+Every new edition of the newsletter—sent out every month or two—goes directly to your inbox.